Wojtek: Postwar

-After the end of World War II in 1945, Wojtek was transported to Berwickshire, Scotland, with the rest of the 22nd Company.
+After the end of World War II in 1945, Wojtek was transported to Berwickshire, Scotland, with the rest of the 22nd Company through the Polish Resettlement Corps.
 They were stationed at Winfield Airfield on Sunwick Farm, near the village of Hutton, Scottish Borders.
 Wojtek soon became popular among local civilians and the press, and the Polish-Scottish Association made him an honorary member.

 Following demobilisation on 15 November 1947, Wojtek was given to Edinburgh Zoo, where he spent the rest of his life, often visited by journalists and former Polish soldiers, some of whom tossed cigarettes for him to eat, as he did during his time in the army.
 He still happily responded to being spoken to in Polish, recognizing many of his former unit.
 Media attention contributed to Wojtek's popularity.
 He was a frequent guest on BBC television's Blue Peter programme for children.

-Wojtek died 2 December 1963, aged 21, weighing nearly 500 kg, and over 1.8 m tall.
+Wojtek died 2 December 1963, aged 21 of natural causes, weighing nearly 500 kg, and reaching over 1.8 m tall.